pwittchen/ReactiveNetwork/README.md

 - `SocketInternetObservingStrategy` -  monitors Internet connectivity via opening socket connection with the remote host
 - `WalledGardenInternetObservingStrategy` - opens connection with a remote host and respects countries in the Walled Garden (e.g. China)

+All of these strategies implements `NetworkObservingStrategy` interface.
 Default strategy used right now is `WalledGardenInternetObservingStrategy`, but with `checkInternetConnectivity(strategy)` method we can use one of these strategies explicitly.

 ### ProGuard configuration